supermarios77/PagePocket/PRODUCTION_READY.md

 ## 🎉 Ready for Production!

-The app is fully functional and ready for App Store submission.
-The IAP system is production-ready with proper error handling, user flows, and premium feature enforcement.
+The app is fully functional and ready for App Store submission:
+- ✅ Complete IAP system with premium subscriptions
+- ✅ CloudKit cloud sync for cross-device access
+- ✅ Proper error handling and user flows
+- ✅ Premium feature enforcement with entitlement checks
+- ✅ Beautiful, polished UI with onboarding flow

 ---